 The lighting designs of Italian entrepreneur-designer Angelo Gaetano Sciolari have recently come back into the spotlight, particularly as glamorous 1970s pieces have attracted a new generation of admirers.
 Some solid biographical information on Sciolari has survived, but given his current popularity, additional details would be very welcome.

 Sciolari was born in 1927.
 After graduating with a degree in architecture, he began training as a film director.
 When his father died unexpectedly in 1949, he returned home to run the family business, Sciolari Lighting, which was originally founded in 1892.

-During the 1970s, Sciolari Lighting imported lamps to America via Lightolier & Progress Lighting, which featured many Sciolari collections in annual catalogues, including Sciolari’s Geometric Series, Habitat Series, Scultura Series, and Futura Series (specific design dates unknown).
-The result was massive sales and a successful expansion of the family business.
+During the 1970s, Sciolari Lighting imported lamps to America via Lightolier & Progress Lighting, which featured many Sciolari collections in annual catalogs, including Sciolari’s Geometric Series, Habitat Series, Scultura Series, and Futura Series (specific design dates unknown).
+The result was massive sales and successful expansion of the family business.

 Notably, Sciolari was the founder and first president of the trade association of Italian manufacturers of lighting fixtures.

 Sciolari passed away in 1994.
 Today, his lamps, pendants, and chandeliers fetch high prices and are highly sought after by collectors.